Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Conclusion

-This work has three main contributions: (i) a framework for involving policies with different value confidence bonds.
-The exploratory nature of optimistic policies and the stability of pessimistic policies are considered.
-The method produces a way to auto-find the best value estimation degree in an unknown environment; (ii) a method for learning Q-functions, punished Bellman backup, provides fine-granular estimation bias control to make value approximation smoothly shift between upper bounds and lower bounds; (iii) Experiments show advantageous properties of RAC: low-value approximation error and brilliant sample efficiency.
-Furthermore, continuous control benchmarks suggest that RAC consistently improves performances and sample efficiency of existing off-policy RL algorithms, such as SAC and TD3.
+In this paper, we present RAC to balance value under- and overestimation by involving policies with different value confidence-bonds.
+RAC is a simple ensemble method, which can be used to improve off-policy reinforcement learning algorithms.
+Experiments show advantageous properties of RAC: low value approximation error and brilliant sample efficiency.
+Results on continuous control benchmarks suggest that RAC consistently improves performances of existing off-policy RL algorithms, such as SAC and TD3.

-Our results suggest that directly incorporating uncertainty to value functions and learning a powerful policy family can provide a promising avenue for improved sample efficiency and performance.
-Further exploration of ensemble methods, including high-level policies or more rich policy classes, is an exciting avenue for future work.
+Our results suggest that directly incorporate uncertainty to value functions and learning a powerful policy family can provide a promising avenue for improved sample efficiency and performance, and further exploration of ensemble methods, including high-level policies or more rich policy classes is an exciting avenue for future work.